 Iterations of VMS systems

-VMS platforms are far from new.
-Indeed, the first VMS products to land on the market have a history stretching back decades to the very beginning of the external workforce (and way before cloud computing).
-Many businesses still operate these early era VMS platforms, despite a third generation of cloud-native technology now coming of age.
-Given the talent market has changed beyond recognition over the last two years, these platforms are increasingly looking tired and outmoded.
+The first VMS products to land on the market have a history stretching back decades to the very beginning of the external workforce (and way before cloud computing).
+Many businesses still operate these early era VMS platforms, despite a 3rd generation of cloud-native technology now coming of age.
+Given the talent market has changed beyond recognition over the last few years, these platforms are increasingly outmoded and obsolete.

 What exactly is a Gen 2 system?